-Comprehensive Plan Area Map
+City of Bloomington Comprehensive Plan Map

-City of Bloomington Map
+Bloomington Zoning Map

 2. Summarize the objectives and outcomes identified in the Plan

 This could be a restatement of items or a table listed elsewhere in the plan or a reference to another location.
 It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis or the strategic plan.